docat-org/docatl/README.md

 * `tag`: tag a documentation on a docat server
 * `claim`: claim a documentation project on a docat server
 * `delete`: delete documentation from a docat server
+* `build`: build a documentation artifact to push to a docat server

 ## Installation